 It reminds me of the story of the Blind Men and Elephant.
 We feel like we only see a part of what's happening.
 We fear that we'll misinterpret the data because we can't get our arms around it all.

-So what can we do.
-There are at least two things.
+So what can we do?
+There are at least two things;

-First of all, we need to start treating analysis as a separate stage of the research process.

-And second, we need more teamwork.
+- 1. We need to start treating analysis as a separate stage of the research process. - 2.
+We need more teamwork.